auth0/JWTDecode.swift/README.md

 Migrating from v2?
 Check the [Migration Guide](V3_MIGRATION_GUIDE.md).

-> **Warning**
-> This library doesn't validate the JWT.
-Any well-formed JWT can be decoded from Base64URL.
+**This library doesn't validate the JWT.
+Any well-formed JWT can be decoded from Base64URL.**

 ## Documentation